Introducing Puppies and Children

 3. When your dog is comfortable, ask your child to gently stroke their head and neck, avoiding sensitive areas like the ears, tail, feet and stomach.

 Sometimes it’s a good idea to introduce dogs and children outside, so your pup doesn’t feel trapped.
 Alternatively, if you’re introducing at home, choose a large room with a relaxed atmosphere that will allow your dog plenty of space to run away if they want to.
 Don’t give treats or toys during the first meeting either, your dog may get excited and snatch, which may frighten your child and get the relationship off on the wrong foot.
-Never leave puppies and children alone either, no matter how kind or tolerant your dog may be.

 Benefits of looking after a dog